Viru (beer)

-The Viru bottle was created by Baltic Beer Company to reflect the historical medieval bottles once used in the region and revive the classic art-deco style of Estonia’s first independence in the 1920’s.
+The Viru bottle was created by Baltic Beer Company to reflect the historical medieval bottles once used in the region and revive the classic art-deco style of Estonia's first independence in the 1920s.

 Baltic Beer Company Ltd (formerly Brand Independence Ltd) is a company based in London, UK.

 History

 It was introduced to the British market in 2006, initially being supplied to high-quality bars and restaurants in London and other cities.

 The beer was launched in Italy in 2007 then Switzerland and Sweden in 2008.
 The first shipment of Viru beer arrived in Japan in 2009 followed by the United States and Canada in 2010.